antonlogvinenko/javelin/README.md

 1. Loading
  - check symbols deriving
  - check repr dericing logic
- - call to load will always have defining classloader?

 1. pass request to resolve? in load defining class loader is already known!